Feres v. United States: Held

-In rejecting plaintiff's appeal, we feel compelled to point out that attempts by members of this court to limit the Feres doctrine have been consistently unsuccessful.
-The panel opinion in Jaffee that would have held that Feres does not grant absolute immunity to military and civilian defendants when charged with intentional, unauthorized tortious conduct, This court's opinion that the survivor of an off-duty serviceman could recover from the government for its negligent failure to prevent his murder by another off-duty serviceman was reversed by the Supreme Court in United States v.
-Shearer It is therefore evident that any relaxation in the Feres doctrine must come from Congress.

-For the foregoing reasons, we will affirm the order dismissing the complaint.

 Challenges to the Feres Doctrine

 Miller v.
 United States

 In Miller v.
 United States, the 5th Circuit Court of Appeals applied the doctrine to a fourth class Midshipman at the United States Naval Academy.
 Leonce J. Miller, III brought suit against the United States government after he was knocked overboard and unconscious by the boom of the sailboat he was navigating due to improper training and inclement weather.
 Miller sustained further damage when he was unable to be immediately rescued because the U.S. Navy's boat overseeing the exercise was inoperable and those assigned to watch the trainees were working on the boat.
 Subsequent to the accident, Miller was admitted to the National Naval Medical Center in Bethesda, Maryland, where he was told he had no physiological injuries, only to learn subsequently that he had suffered a fractured neck and vestibular nerve damage.
 For nearly four years, Miller was unable to walk unassisted.
 The Court personally addressed Miller, stating: